Office of Admissions

-The Office of the Registrar will attach all student transcripts and their degree audit to the application before sending it to the division office for evaluation.
+The Office of Enrollment Services will attach all student transcripts and their degree audit to the application before sending it to the division office for evaluation.
 Please make sure all your official transcripts from other institutions attended are on file in the Office of Enrollment Services before you submit your graduation application.
 Once the division has completed the evaluation (usually within 4 weeks), students will receive written notification by mail.

-Diplomas may be picked up at the Office of the Registrar once they are available.
+Diplomas may be picked up at the Office of Enrollment Services once they are available.
 Diplomas will be mailed to those who elect that option on the graduation application.

 Students may request a replacement diploma by submitting a Replacement Diploma Request Form to the Office of the Registrar.
 The request must be accompanied by a photo ID (either driver’s license, state ID, of Angelina College ID).

 The cost of the replacement diploma is $30.00.
 Students should contact the Business Office at (936) 633-5318 for payment information.